Skip to main content

 Handling responses

-Handle both successful and unsuccessful Message deliveries.
+Handle both successful and unsuccessful message deliveries.
 SyncHive will respond with a 200 status for successful deliveries and a non-200 status with an explanation for failures.
+See more.

 This guide covered the basics of sending messages to SyncHive.
 In the next guide, we'll cover receiving messages from SyncHive.